aroberge/reeborg/docs/begin_py_fr/home.rst

 Test driven learning
 ====================

-In order to help you learn Javascript, I will give you some tests: you have to program Reeborg to accomplish specific tasks and Reeborg itself will tell you if you got it right or wrong.
+In order to help you learn Python, I will give you some tests: you have to program Reeborg to accomplish specific tasks and Reeborg itself will tell you if you got it right or wrong.